Project Structure

 Add a reusable construct

-Place constructs under src/constructs/, export them from src/constructs/index.ts, and consume them inside stacks.
-Extending BaseConstruct gives you access to the environment, account, region, and branch helpers.
+Place constructs under src/constructs/ and extend BaseConstruct for environment, account, region, and branch helpers.

 // src/constructs/storage-bucket.ts